Creative projects shaped by lived experience

 City Reflections

-City Reflections showed how neurodivergent people can contribute to public cultural projects as artists, thinkers, storytellers and community curators.
+The project connected the city's history with themes of movement, protection, identity, belonging and place, showing how neurodivergent people contribute to cultural life as artists, thinkers, storytellers and community curators.

 Christmas Exhibition – Salvation Army Christmas Tree Fair